dhirajsriram/Pokedex-React-V2/README.md

 The entire application follows the **Material design** standards.
 [Material-ui](https://material-ui.com/) was used as the default design framework.

+## Directory structure

+#### `src/assets/`

+Contains the necessary aassets including all the types images logo etc

+#### `src/common/`

+Contains a number of reuable components that are shared across the application

+#### `src/common/menu`

+Contains the components related to rendering the main menu, including the autosuggest and filter options

+#### `src/common/pokemon`

+Contains the Pokemon component which is the integral part of the application and other resuable components specific to displaying the pokemon

+#### `src/pages/`

+Contains the components that acts as the skeleton of the application.
+The common components are imported into pages to display the content based on the page type.

+#### `src/stylesheets/`

+Contains application stylesheets.

 ## Pages

 The application follows a page wise approach to display the content.
 The pages are routed in an SPA fashion using React-router.
 Following are the list of pages in the application